Lykdraft/Torque3DDocs/for-programmers/scripting/torquescript/objects.md

 1. Create a datablock in script, or using the datablock editor
 2. Add a shape to the scene from script or using the World Editor
-3. Assign the new object a datablock
+3. Assign the new object to a datablock

 ### Handles vs Names

 Every game object added to a level can be accessed by two parameters:

-HandleA unique numeric ID generated when the object is createdNameThis is an optional parameter given to an object when it is created.
+`HandleA` is a unique numeric ID generated when the object is created. `Name` is an optional parameter given to an object when it is created.
 You can assign a name to an object from the World Editor, or do so in TorqueScript.

 Example: